 An apportionment formula comprised of a property and a payroll factor is used to determine the amount of capital attributable to the CEB.
 The numerator of both the property and the payroll factor in A), B), and C) shall be based on the respective property and payroll of the MDA approved CEB.
 The denominator of the property and payroll factors in A) and B) shall include the respective total company property and payroll.
-The denominator of the property and payroll factors in C) shall be computed on the same type of property, as would be employed for the property included in the factor under the Franchise Tax Laws in Miss.
+The denominator of the property and payroll factors in C) shall include the respective property and payroll within Mississippi.
+The factors in A), B), and C) shall be computed on the same type of property, as would be employed for the property included in the factor under the Franchise Tax Laws in Miss.
 Code Ann.
 Section 27-13-1 et seq., and payroll as would be employed in the calculation of the payroll factor of a manufacturer in Mississippi as required by Income Tax Regulation, except that no reductions shall be made for general and administrative payroll.
 The numerators of both the property and payroll factors shall only include that property purchased and payroll that is necessary to the operation of the approved CEB.